DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 ### Milestone #4: Result ✨

-The output will be more accurate, giving you answers just like how you query structured data, but without having to remember any syntax and can be done in human-readable prompts. 🤩 The next step is to use different frameworks and create different agents to achieve specific goals for your organization. 🎯 It can be multi-agent, single agent using different frameworks, different sources of data, and then deploy all this as a web app or simple websites (which use Azure web apps) or using Python programming (there are lightweight packages to deploy this as websites). 🌐
+Your results are **significantly more accurate**, enabling you to query semi-structured or unstructured data in **human-readable prompts** without memorizing any syntax. 🤩 Next, you can explore different frameworks and create other **agents** to fulfill various organizational needs. 🎯 These can include multi-agent systems, single agents working across multiple frameworks or data sources, and potentially deploying your solution as a **web app** or simple site (e.g., using Azure Web Apps), or via Python-based lightweight deployment packages. 🌐

-Now we have solved all the use cases of reading different source files and getting responses based on the source data. 🥳 At this point, the intelligence of the app is the same as that of the intelligence of the prompt engineer who is asking the question.
-How can you make that also better?
-Enter multi-agent applications! 🧠 These are small, separate autonomous systems that will talk in parallel, serial, or in back-and-forth conversations, giving you a final reformed product that otherwise would take hours to find out. 🚀
+Having addressed all the use cases of reading different source files to retrieve domain-specific answers, 🥳 you’ve extended your application’s intelligence to match the expertise of the prompt engineer’s queries.
+But how do we push it further? **Enter multi-agent applications**! 🧠 These are small, autonomous subsystems that operate in parallel, in series, or back-and-forth to deliver a refined product—work that might otherwise require hours of manual analysis. 🚀
-Learn more about multi-agent AI applications in the coming challenge! 📚
+Stay tuned to learn more about **multi-agent AI applications** in upcoming challenges! 📚

-Congratulations once again!!!! 👏
+**Congratulations** once again! 👏

+---

 ### Extra Credits 🌟

-- Deploy your web app using the new deployment you just finished and test it. 🚀
+- **Deploy your web app** using the new deployment.
+Test it to see how it behaves in a real environment. 🚀
-- Understand the difference between Temperature and P value, play around with them and see how the results vary. 🌡️
+- Experiment with **Temperature** and **P value** to understand how they influence response creativity and variability. 🌡️
-- Change the model instruction and context, in a funny way or in a tone used by your favorite movie character. 🎭
+- **Customize** the model’s context or instructions with a humorous or thematic style—maybe channel your favorite movie character’s voice. 🎭
-- Check out more details on how Fabric can be used as a source for the AI app, when it will be in preview, and when it will be GA. 🧵
+- Investigate how **Microsoft Fabric** can act as a data source for your AI app, noting when new features might be in preview or GA. 🧵

-### Clean Up 🧹

-You can remove the deployments one by one and once done, get rid of the resource group you created, and that should clean up everything. 🗑️ Do it the next day after the lab so that you can revisit in case of any doubts for a good 12 hours. ⏳